-If the concept of aging in place in your custom home is appealing, now’s the time to start planning.
-Design for aging-in-place, which is also called universal design, covers a variety of elements.
+If the concept of aging in place in your custom home is appealing, now’s the time to start planning your custom home design.
+Design your aging in place home, which is also called universal design, covers a variety of elements.

 In and Around Your Custom Home

 Include a no-step entry somewhere in your custom home design.
 Having one adjacent to the garage can be most helpful.
 A level entrance makes a warm welcome for people who use a wheelchair or walker, or who struggle with balance.
 To accommodate aging in place, doorways throughout your home should be at least 36 inches wide.
 Another plus: The extra width makes moving furniture or bulky items easier, too.